WISTERIA AT WARNER CENTER

 This website uses Google Analytics to track website activity and visitor behavior.
 If you want to opt-out of being tracked by Google Analytics, you may use the Google Analytics Opt-out Browser Add-on.
 Google Analytics also collects data about visits to the website via the DoubleClick cookie and Floodlight tags.
 This information is being used to provide demographic and interest data about visitors to the website and to target online display advertisements on third-party websites.
 Using Google’s Ads Settings, visitors can opt-out of Google Analytics for Display Advertising and customize Google Display Network ads.

 Promotional Offers from the Community.
-If you do not wish to have your contact information used by the Company to promote our own services, you can follow the link to unsubscribe from mailing lists at the bottom of email communication; send an email to email@example.com stating your request, or call 818-914-7800 and ask to be removed from marketing lists.
-This opt-out does not apply to information provided to the Community as a result of entering into a residence agreement, providing health records, or other transactions.
+If you do not wish to have your contact information used by the Company to promote our own services, you can follow the link to unsubscribe from mailing lists at the bottom of email communication; send an email to email@example.com stating your request; or call (760) 704-6279 and ask to be removed from marketing lists.
+This opt-out does not apply to information provided to the Community as a result of entering into a residence agreement, providing health records or other transaction.

 USING AND DISCLOSING YOUR PROTECTED HEALTH INFORMATION FOR TREATMENT, PAYMENT OR HEALTH CARE OPERATIONS